vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 Explicitly invoking this procedure guarantees correct deletion of:

--   Nested DOM nodes.
+-   nested DOM nodes.
--   Blocks mixed into other blocks.
+-   blocks mixed into other blocks.

 Use the `BEMDOM.destruct` static method to explicitly invoke deletion.